-Number of patient-months in denominator whose delivered dose of hemodialysis (calculated from the last measurements of the month using the UKM or Daugirdas II formula) was a spKt/V \geq 1.2.
+Number of patient-months in denominator whose delivered dose of HD (calculated from the last measurements of the month using the UKM or Daugirdas II formula) was a spKt/V $\geq$ 1.2.
 Patient age is determined as of the first of the month when Kt/V is reported in CROWNWeb, and as of the claim-from date when Kt/V is obtained from claims.

-- If a patient has multiple Kt/V values in CROWNWeb during a month, then the last reported value is selected. - If a Kt/V value is not found in CROWNWeb for the patient during the reporting month, the following logic applies to selecting a Kt/V value from claims, if possible. - For in-center HD pediatric patients, the system will select the appropriate nonmissing Kt/V value reported on the last eligible Medicare claim for the patient during the month.
+- If a patient has multiple Kt/V values in CROWNWeb during a month, then the last reported value is selected. - If a Kt/V value is not found in CROWNWeb for the patient during the reporting month, the following logic applies to selecting a Kt/V value from claims, if possible. - For in-center HD pediatric patients, the system will select the appropriate nonmissing Kt/V value reported on the last eligible Medicare claim from the assigned facility (when available) for the patient during the month.